last revision: 06 December 2023

 Table 16.1.
 Four types of knowledge in the ordinary waking state

 A second thing to keep in mind is that these four types of knowing are not entirely separate or exclusive of each other.
-There are smooth transitions between them, and in daily life they tend to get mixed up together.
+There are smooth transitions between them, and in the semi-conscious state in which most of us conduct our daily lives, they tend to get mixed up together.

 When I get angry, for example, the anger can invade different parts of my nature and the way I know myself will be effected accordingly.
 If the anger is strong I will fully identify with it and to some extent become the anger.
 I know the anger then through type 2, experiential knowledge.